 Sexual assault is a serious charge and could result in suspension or dismissal from the College.
 Charges of sexual assault are adjudicated through the campus judicial system.
-This process is described in the Student Handbook (pgs.
-53-60).
-When the initial investigation of sexual harassment or sexual assault is concluded, the Dean of Students will determine whether probable cause exists to file charges under the Student Code of Conduct.
-Charges are filed when probable cause exists and the victim agrees to proceed in the discipline system.
+This process is described in the Student Handbook.
+When the initial investigation of sexual harassment or sexual misconduct is concluded, the Dean of Student Affairs Office will determine whether probable cause exists to file charges under the Student Code of Conduct.
+Charges are filed when probable cause exists and the complainant agrees to proceed in the discipline system.
 Discipline proceedings involving sexual misconduct will follow the procedures outlined in the Student Code of Conduct and shall specifically ensure the following:

-- The victim and accused shall have the opportunity to be present during the proceedings, produce witnesses and question witnesses except in extremely rare situation when a witness may not be available and may supply a statement notarized to its truthfulness.
+- The complainant and respondent shall have the opportunity to be present during the proceedings, produce witnesses and question witnesses except in extremely rare situation when a witness may not be available and may supply a statement notarized to its truthfulness.

-- Both parties shall be notified of the outcome of the hearing within one business day of the proceedings.
+- Both parties shall be notified at the same time of the outcome of the hearing within one business day of the proceedings.